JF Villarreal, Texas

 JF Villarreal is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP formed from part of the North Escobares CDP prior to the 2010 census with a population of 104.
+It is a new CDP, formed from part of the North Escobares CDP prior to the 2010 census, with a population of 104.

 Geography

 JF Villarreal is located at 26°25′12″N 98°58′44″W (26.419911, -98.978830).

+Demographics

+JF Villarreal was formed along with Escobar I CDP, Loma Vista CDP, Moraida CDP, Pena CDP, and Rivera CDP from parts of North Escobares CDP that was not incorporated into the city of Escobares.
+JF Villarreal was first listed as a census designated place in the 2010 U.S. census.

+2020 census

 Education

-It is in the Roma Independent School District.
+The CDP is within the Roma Independent School District.
 The zoned elementary school for the 2010 Census community is Veterans Memorial Elementary School.
 Roma High School is the district's sole comprehensive high school.